lautarodragan/jolteon/README.md

   - Play/Pause
   - Seek 5 seconds forward/backward
   - Media keys Play/Pause support via MPRIS in Linux
-    - 🚧 There's a bug in this feature at the moment: ownership of the media keys is lost when some other application overtakes it, and not regained afterwards.
-The UX for this case is generally weird in all applications, though.
-I'm not sure what UX I'd prefer myself, even.
-But, at the very least, it should be regained when the overtaking application is closed (such as a Google Chrome tab being opened to YouTube overtaking it, but it being regained when the tab is closed).
 - Help Screen
-  - 🚧 This is pretty raw, right now.
-The goal is for Jolteon to require no guesswork, no external documentation, and to feel 100% friendly and risk-free.
-    (no destructive actions, Ctrl+Z for everything, no confusing behavior, etc).
 - Focus on stability
   - Application crashes are handled safely, restoring the terminal to its normal state before exiting the process.
   - Thread hygiene: all threads joined on exit - no thread is brute-force-killed by the OS on process exit.